Katulka/SalesforceIframeInputFile/README.md

 - Contains the Apex:InputFile tag, and has an accessible javascript/actionFunction called "processAttachment".
 This is the function that the parent page will call.

 By separating the inputFile tag, you can use rerender or oncomplete attributes on the parentpage again, without the need for actionRegion tags (actionRegion may or may not work for you, worth a try).

+Styling is done with the BootstrapSF1 package and the Bootstrap Javascript library to match.
+This will work in Salesforce1.